What is lactose intolerance?

 As you can see, the older we get, the less lactase our bodies produce.
 As a result, it becomes more difficult to assimilate lactose, found in dairy products in particular (sometimes hidden).
 This lactose intolerance is in fact the norm, since we know that our prehistoric ancestors no longer produced lactase after weaning.

 10,000 years ago, the peoples of the Caucasus began to consume milk from their farms.
-Gradually, these people became more tolerant of lactose and passed on this genetic mutation to their descendants.
-Today, intolerance is still in the majority.
-In an adult population, lactase production is marginal.
-Worldwide, there are 75% people with lactose intolerance, so you're not alone!
+Gradually, these individuals became more tolerant of lactose and passed on this genetic mutation to their descendants.

 How to identify and avoid lactose in case of intolerance?